 Contractors’ Questions: Is it tax efficient to put private health insurance through your limited company?

-We would always advise talking it through with your accountant so you can get a personalised summary of the implications.
+As the detailed calculations depend on personal circumstances, we would always advise talking it through with your accountant so you can get a personalised summary of the implications.

 Where can I get contractor private health insurance from?

 ContractorUK’s trusted health insurance partner WPA understands the needs of contractors and can help you with your health insurance.
 Find out more below.